 The Feria ground, near to the centre of the town, is home to many cultural events and of course the famous Fuengirola open market, held weekly alongside the second-hand market where almost any item can be found, not always in the best state of repair.
 Another attraction is the large Aquapark a favourite with all children.

-Next to the main resort area you’ll find Los Boliches where the winding narrow streets and traditional whitewashed houses are a reminder of the way life used to be in Fuengirola.
+Los Boliches, a suburb at the east side of Fuengirola, still retains the old traditional architecture where the winding narrow streets and traditional whitewashed houses are a reminder of the way life used to be.

 For more details of property in Fuengirola contact us here